House panel will subpoena Postal Service, Louis DeJoy for records on mail delays

 DeJoy declined the House panel’s request for records during a hearing last Monday.
 On Friday, two days after the committee’s deadline, DeJoy notified Maloney that he would not provide records voluntarily.
 “I trust my Aug.
 24 testimony before the Committee on Oversight and Reform clarified any outstanding questions you had regarding operational changes that I have implemented,” he wrote.

-Maloney also will call on Robert M. Duncan, chairman of the Postal Service’s board of governors, to ask that the board also comply with the requests.
+Maloney also will call on Robert M. Duncan, chairman of the Postal Service’s board of governors, to ask that the board comply with the requests too.
 She will subpoena the governors, as well, if they decline.

 “In light of your refusal to produce documents in response to other members of Congress, I am now writing in my capacity as chairwoman of the Committee on Oversight and Reform to make a number of requests for documents and information,” Maloney wrote to Duncan.
 “I am also requesting, on behalf of the Committee, additional documents sought during your recent testimony before the Committee on August 24, 2020, and by members of our committee and others.
 If there are any questions about whether you are legally authorized to produce these documents, please let the Committee know, and we will issue a subpoena to resolve these doubts and compel their production.”